whlduzou/Final-Project-Wang-Hanlin/README.md

 From the figure 2, it could be found that the **peak of simulated daily increasing cases is nearly 550K (450k ,980k) 95%**, which is approximately 20 days ahead of the peak of the daily data (1250).

 The cumulative covid-19 patient tends to be 3.822 (3.695, 3.886) million until 15 July 2020 in the result of **REACT group (red)**[6].
-And the similar experiment has conducted withe the **ONS, these results are the yellow one**.
+And the similar experiment has conducted withe the **ONS, these results are the yellow one** [14].
 The Oxford University also has anther research in the **Oxford area (purple)**, indicating 5.3% (4%, 6.9%)  people have been infected.
 Meanwhile, in **Greater Glasgow region (green)**, 8.57% (6.095%, 11.05%) people have been infected.
 The cumulative cases simulated from the death data could been seen from figure 7.

 ![avatar](/chart/chart/chart_08.png)